jpvelez/transit-future/_posts/2010-11-30-blue-line-south-ext.md

 ## Extends the Blue Line from Forest Park to Oak Brook.

-## Creates a fast commute to one of Chicagoland's top job centers.
+## Creates a fast commute to one of our region's top job centers.